ImmunoCheck+

 Test Methodology

-The Comprehensive Immunology Panel is designed to detect single nucleotide variants (SNVs) and small insertions and deletions in79 genes associated with immunological risk.
+The Comprehensive Immunology Panel is designed to detect single nucleotide variants (SNVs) and small insertions and deletions in 97 genes associated with immunological risk.
 Targeted regions for this panel include the coding exons and 10 bp intronic sequencesimmediate to the exon-intron boundary of each coding exon in each of these genes.
 Extracted patient DNA is prepared using targetedhybrid capture, assignment of a unique index, and sequencing via Illumina sequencing by synthesis (SBS) technology.
 Data is alignedusing human genome build GRCh37.
 Variant interpretation is performed according to current American College of Medical Geneticsand Genomics (ACMG) professional guidelines for the interpretation of germline sequence variants using Fabric EnterpriseTM Pipeline6.6.15.
 Variant interpretation and reporting is performed by Fabric Clinical (CLIA ID: 45D2281059 and CAP ID: 9619501).
 The followingquality filters are applied to all variants: quality <500, allelic balance <0.3, coverage <10x.

 Genes Evaluated

-ADA, AIRE, ARX, ATM, ATRX, BLM, BRCA1, BRCA2, BTK, C1QBP, CASP10, CD40, CD70, CDKL5, CEBPA, CFTR, CHD7, COPA, CR2, CTLA4,DNASE2, EPCAM, FAS, FASLG, FCHO1, FGD1, FMR1, FOXP3, G6PD, GP1BB, HUWE1, HYOU1, IL1RAPL1, IL23R, IL2RB, IL2RG, IL6R,IL6ST, IL7R, ITCH, JAK1, JAK2, JAK3, KDM5C, KRAS, L1CAM, LIG1, LIG4, LRBA, MAP3K14, MECP2, MED12, MID1, MKL1, MLH1, MSH2,MSH6, MTHFD1, NF1, NFKB1, NFKB2, NHEJ1, OCRL, PALB2, PMS2, POLE2, PRKCD, PTEN, PTPRC, RASGRP1, RELA, RIPK1, RLTPR,RPS6KA3, SLC16A2, SPPL2A, STAT3, TNFRSF13B, TP53
+ADA, AIRE, ARX, ATM, ATRX, BLM, BRCA1, BRCA2, BTK, C1QBP, CASP10, CD40, CD70, CDKL5, CEBPA, CFTR, CHD7, COPA, CR2, CTLA4,DNASE2, EPCAM, FAS, FASLG, FCHO1, FGD1, FMR1, FOXP3, G6PD, GP1BB, HUWE1, HYOU1, IL1RAPL1, IL23R, IL2RB, IL2RG, IL6R,IL6ST, IL7R, ITCH, JAK1, JAK2, JAK3, KDM5C, KRAS, L1CAM, LIG1, LIG4, LRBA, MAP3K14, MECP2, MED12, MID1, MKL1, MLH1, MSH2,MSH6, MTHFD1, NF1, NFKB1, NFKB2, NHEJ1, OCRL, PALB2, PMS2, POLE2, PRKCD, PTEN, PTPRC, RASGRP1, RELA, RIPK1, RLTPR,RPS6KA3, SLC16A2, SPPL2A, STAT3, TNFRSF13B, TP53, ATM, CYBA, CYBB, F13B, F5, F7, F9 ,FANCC, FGB, G6PC, MEFV, MPL, MYD88, NRAS PLCG2, RUNX1, TERT, VPS13B

 Test Limitations